 - Preheat oven to 400°F

 - In an oven-safe skillet (I have used both a 9 and 12" cast iron skillet and both worked great), cook the bacon until crisp.
 Remove bacon, set aside to cool.
 Drain most of the bacon grease, leaving just enough to coat the pan.

-- In a bowl, stir together cream cheese, jalapeno, corn, shredded jack cheese, garlic powder and yogurt (or sour cream).
+- In a large bowl, stir together cream cheese, jalapeno, corn kernels, shredded jack cheese, garlic powder and yogurt (or sour cream).
 Fold in chopped bacon.8 ounces cream cheese, 1 jalapeno pepper, 1 pound frozen corn, 8 ounces Monterey jack cheese, ½ cup sour cream, ½ teaspoon garlic powder

 - Spread in skillet and bake for 20 minutes.